ksuarz/monary/doc/examples/binary.rst

     ...     doc = {"bindata" : data}
     ...     client.test.data.insert(doc)

-If you don't happen to have random files laying around, you can issue this command at a Unix shell:
+If you don't happen to have random files lying around, you can issue this command at a Unix shell:

 .. code-block:: bash